leonard-de-vinci/DaVinciBot-CDR/python_packages/README.md

 ```

 ### `thread_safe.py`
+Working with threads in Python can sometimes be difficult, especially when you want to share data between threads.
+Imagine a thread is reading a list while another thread is appending to it: it might cause data inconsistency.

+These classes extends the base Python classes but provide a thread safe version of the methods.
+Use theses classes like any other Python list or dictionary.
 ```python
 class ThreadSafeDict(dict)
 # a thread safe dictionary (same features a normal dict but with thread safety)